 Every infrastructure construction project comprises different teams of varying sizes working together at any given point in time of the project.
 Coordination between the groups of architects, designers, engineers, contractors, and specialist contractors has always been a major challenge in the construction industry.
-Streamlining the work, especially in large scale projects, is vital.
-Errors in judgement or execution can result in loss of time and money -both scarce commodities.
+Streamlining the work, especially in large-scale projects, is vital.
+Errors in judgment or execution can result in loss of time and money -both scarce commodities.

 Let me paraphrase from a NICMAR report that I found.
 Studies across various construction projects in many different countries found that the major causes for delays in projects were:

 - Design changes by the owners during construction